Our two Sean Hannity show, 800-941-Sean, our number.

 He's the only one who has said anything that is actually linking Trump.

-And we know, just based on the titles of his books, disloyal and revenge, he cannot be trusted.
+And we know, just based on the titles of his books, Disloyal and Revenge, he cannot be trusted.

 Here's one thing.

-But it's quite another thing when he lied to the jurors' faces, and the defense was masterful when they exposed Cohen and showed him the text messages, and he started floundering, and it was obvious he was lying.
+And the defense was masterful when they exposed Cohen and showed him the text messages, and he started floundering, and it was obvious he was lying.

 And he said, Well, I believe I spoke to him.